timgulden/arxivscope/docscope-platform/services/docscope/react/public/docs/DATABASE_SCHEMA.md

 -- Complex country and topic combination doctrove_source = 'arxiv' AND
-    country_uschina = 'Rest of the World' AND (doctrove_title LIKE '%deep learning%' OR doctrove_abstract LIKE '%neural networks%')
+    country_uschina = 'Other' AND
+    (doctrove_title LIKE '%deep learning%' OR doctrove_abstract LIKE '%neural networks%')

+-- Note: Use 'Other' not 'Rest of the World' for non-US/China countries

 -- RAND by program and document type doctrove_source = 'randpub' AND